Seirdy/seirdy.one/content/posts/website-best-practices.md

 All of the simplicity in the world won't protect a page from unsafe content injection by an intermediary.
 Proper use of TLS protects against page alteration in transit and ensures a limited degree of privacy.
 Test your TLS setup with [testssl.sh](https://testssl.sh/) and [Webbkoll](https://webbkoll.dataskydd.net/).
 Mozilla's [HTTP Observatory](https://observatory.mozilla.org/) offers a subset of Webbkoll's features but it also gives a beginner-friendly score.
 Most sites should strive for at least a 50, but a score of 100 or even 120 shouldn't be too hard to reach.

 A false sense of security is far worse than transparent insecurity.
 Don't offer broken TLS ciphers, including TLS 1.0 and 1.1.
+Vintage computers can run TLS 1.2 implementations such as BearSSL surprisingly efficiently, leverage a TLS terminator, or they can use a plain unencrypted connection.
+A broken cipher suite is security theater.

 ### Scripts and the Content Security Policy